 Also called as aloo dum this dish is hard to resist.
 There cant be any/many people who does not love potatoes.
 The meaty, starchy root vegetable turns into the most delicious food however you cook it!
 Do you agree?

 I even end up fighting for the last one most times.
-I love biryani’s and when it’s a vegetable biryani that’s on my plate, I look for potatoes.
+I love biryani and when it’s a vegetable biryani that’s on my plate, I look for potatoes.
 Mom’s uruzhai poriyal(potato side dish) that is best served with simple everyday sambar rice is to die for.
 I have my college friends who would visit home just to request my mom to make that and eat.
 Even today they say my mom’s sambar rice and potato poriyal is the best comfort food that they remember from our college days!

 This humble root vegetable got into a smooth creamy gravy and was cooked with aromatic spices and turned into one of the best potato gravy – the world agrees to – DUM ALOO.
 Try this guys and you’ll agree too!

-Cashew – 10
+- 10 no cashew

-Kashmiri red chili powder
+- 1 teaspoon Kashmiri red chili powder

-Ghee/Oil – 3 tbsp
+- 3 tablespoon Ghee/Oil

-Salt to taste
+- Salt to taste

-Fresh Cream – 3 tablespoon
+- 3 tablespoon fresh cream